-A language must be one of these choices.

-X1 Y1 X2 Y2

-History or Geography must be one of these choices.

-Pupils in this Pathway are required to make 4 choices.

-It is also recommended that pupils choose a practical/creative subject in order to ensure a balanced curriculum.
+- Pupils in this Pathway are required to make 4 choices. - A language must be one of these choices. - History or Geography must be one of these choices. - It is also recommended that pupils choose a practical/creative subject in order to ensure a balanced curriculum. - Some OCR Cambridge National Certificate courses are also available.